humdrum-tools/humdrum-documentation/guide/ch22/index.md

 Consider another application where we use <span class="tool">humsed</span> to classify cadences.
 Suppose we have Roman-numeral harmonic data (as provided by the [`**harm`](/rep/harm) representation).
-In the case of Bach\'s chorale harmonizations, for example, cadences are clearly evident by the presence of pauses (designated by the semicolon).
+In the case of Bach's chorale harmonizations, for example, cadences are clearly evident by the presence of pauses (designated by the semicolon).
 We can easily create a spine that identifies only cadences.
 Consider a suitable reassignment file (dubbed `cadences`):